aclysma/skulpin/README.md

  * [winit](https://github.com/rust-windowing/winit) - Cross-platform window handling implemented in Rust.
  * [sdl2](https://github.com/Rust-SDL2/rust-sdl2) - SDL2 isn't written in rust, and it does far more than windowing.
    However, it's a mature project that's been around for a long time.
+ * [glfw](https://github.com/PistonDevelopers/glfw-rs) - GLFW is another mature windowing choice implemented in C and easily used from rust

 If you're just poking around, winit is fine.
 For a "shipping" project, I'd consider using sdl2 since at time of this writing, it's more stable.